apache/doris/docs/en/docs/advanced/cache/sql-cache-manual.md

 3. The query result bytes is less than cache_result_max_data_size in fe.conf.

-## Related parameters

-For detailed parameter introduction, see query-cache.md.
+For detailed parameter introduction and unfinished matters, see query-cache.md.